Beaker filled with orange liquid and a gloved hand holding a flask

 Summer Scholars Program

-The Summer Scholar Program (SSP) offers accomplished high school and community college students the opportunity to engage in hands-on chemistry research.
-Application deadline: May 1.
+The Chemistry Scholars summer program offers accomplished high school and community college students the opportunity to engage in hands-on chemistry research.
+Application deadline: March 31.

 LEARN MORE